The latest PR news from PRovoke Media, previously known as the Holmes Report.

 PRovoke Media's editorial series published in collaboration with partners.

-Under the leadership of owner and CEO Daniel Tisch, Argyle possesses a strong senior team that includes consumer marketing SVP Alison George, healthcare SVP Rob McEwan and SVP Roanne Argyle.
+Under the leadership of owner and CEO Daniel Tisch, Argyle's focus has been on integrating its new capabilities and staff.
+The leadership team includes new appointments in COO Stefan Moores, marketing EVP Correy Myco and Western Canada VP Krista Bax, who join a senior bench that also features consumer marketing SVP Alison George, healthcare SVP Rob McEwan and SVP Roanne Argyle.
 There is also a range of proprietary offerings that help distinguish the agency from its rivals, including an exclusive co-branded reputation management and measurement service with the Reputation Institute, and the aforementioned Public Relationship Index.
-And there has been a major effort to revamp the firm’s workplace practices to address junior-level turnover, resulting in a dramatic drop in junior staff departures.
+And the additions of the two new firms significantly elevates Argyle's capabilities in public engagement, public health and creative/social marketing.

 Veritas (MDC Partners)